Music in Tower Hamlets

 Events at the People’s Palace

-The East End has a rich music hall history, having been the home of some of the first established Music Halls in London, including Wilton’s, The Foresters, The Paragon and The Garrick Tavern.
-Images of some of these historic venues can be found under class marks 795.
+The East End has a rich music hall history.
+It was the home of some of the first established Music Halls in London, including Wilton’s, The Foresters, The Paragon and The Garrick Tavern.
+Images of some of these historic venues can be found under class mark 795.
 Other reference items include:

-The British Music Hall Society have published comprehensive guides for researching Music Hall artistes and songs.
+The British Music Hall Society has published comprehensive guides for researching Music Hall artistes and songs.

 Wilton’s Music Hall

-The material for year ended 31 March 1977 includes a document entitled 'Joint Report on the Year's Activities' which contains interesting updates about the campaign to regain Wilton's Music Hall as an arts and entertainment centre and the aim to make this the new home for the Half Moon Theatre.
+- P/ROR/1/4/1/1: Annual Reports and Statements of Accounts, 1977-1984.
+Archive.
+A 'Joint Report on the Year's Activities', 1977 which contains updates about the campaign to regain Wilton's Music Hall as an arts and entertainment centre.
+The aim to make it the new home for the Half Moon Theatre.

 Tower Hamlets has hosted many notable music festivals in its outdoor spaces, our collections include papers of organisations tasked with producing some of them.